huangzj421/Aishell1Mix/README.md

 # Aishell1Mix
-This is a mandarin version of speech separation dataset like WSJMix and LibriMix.
-The scripts are derived from https://github.com/JorisCos/LibriMix.
-You can check it for more details.
+Aishell1Mix is a mandarin version of speech separation dataset like WSJMix and LibriMix.
+It mixes 2 or 3 speaker wavs from open source mandarin speech corpus aishell1 and WHAM noise.
+The scripts are modified from https://github.com/JorisCos/LibriMix.
+Please reference it for more details.